xxl4/me/source/_posts/IT-security-2024-09-25.md

 **What is Email Spam?**

-Email spam is unsolicited, unwanted bulk email sent to a large number of recipients.
-It typically contains malicious content, such as phishing scams, malware, or advertisements.
+Email spam refers to unsolicited bulk emails sent to recipients who have not consented to receive them.
+It often contains malicious content, such as viruses, malware, or phishing attempts.
+Spam emails can be highly annoying, disruptive, and potentially dangerous.

-**How to Fight Email Spam:**
+**How to Fight Email Spam**

-**1. Use a Spam Filter:**
+**1. Use Reputable Email Providers:**
+Choose email providers that offer robust spam filters, such as Gmail, Outlook, and Yahoo Mail.
+These providers use advanced algorithms to automatically detect and block spam emails.

+**2. Turn on Spam Filters:**
-* Most email providers have built-in spam filters that automatically detect and quarantine spam emails.
-Enable these filters in your email settings.
+Enable the spam filters provided by your email provider.
+Most email services have built-in spam filters that can be adjusted to your preferred level of sensitivity.

-**2. Create Email Accounts with Strong Passwords:**

-* Avoid using common passwords or sharing them across multiple accounts.
-Spammers often use bots to guess weak passwords and gain access to your email.

-**3. Be Cautious of Attachments and Links:**

-* Never open attachments or click links from unknown senders.
-Hover over links to check their destination before clicking.

-**4. Report Spam:**
+**3. Be Careful When Sharing Your Email Address:**
+Avoid providing your email address on public websites or to unknown recipients.
+Use a separate email address for less important accounts or online registrations.

+**4. Avoid Opening Suspicious Emails:**
+Do not open emails from unknown senders, especially if they have suspicious sender names, subject lines, or attachments.
+Delete these emails immediately.

+**5. Hover over Links Before Clicking Them:**
+Before clicking on links in emails, hover your mouse over them to check the actual destination URL.
+If the URL is different from what the email claims, do not click on it.

+**6. Report Spam Emails:**
-* Report spam emails to your email provider.
-This helps improve their spam filters and reduce the amount of spam you receive.
+Report spam emails to your email provider by using the "Report as Spam" or "Mark as Junk" features.
+This helps email providers improve their spam filters.

-**5. Use Two-Factor Authentication (2FA):**

-* Enable 2FA for your email account to add an extra layer of security and prevent unauthorized access.

-**6. Unsubscribe from Unwanted Lists:**

-* If you receive spam from a legitimate company, unsubscribe from their mailing list.
-This will prevent you from getting future emails from them.

-**7. Use a Disposable Email Address:**
+**7. Use Third-Party Anti-Spam Software:**

-* For temporary purposes, consider using a disposable email address to reduce the risk of receiving spam.

-**8. Manage Email Subscriptions Wisely:**

-* Be selective about the websites and companies you sign up for email subscriptions from.
-Only subscribe to newsletters and updates that you genuinely want to receive.
+Consider using third-party anti-spam software or browser extensions that can filter and block spam emails even before they reach your inbox.

+**8. Practice Good Password Hygiene:**
+Use strong passwords and change them regularly.
+Compromised passwords can be used by spammers to send emails from your account.

 **9. Educate Yourself:**

-* Stay updated on the latest spam trends and techniques.
-Read articles and resources from reputable sources to learn how to protect yourself.
+Stay informed about the latest spam trends and techniques.
+This will help you recognize and avoid spam emails more effectively.

-**10. Use Anti-Spam Software:**

-* Consider using third-party anti-spam software that offers additional features and protection beyond built-in spam filters.
+**10. Be Vigilant:**
+Spammers are constantly evolving their methods.
+Be vigilant and always be on the lookout for suspicious emails.
+If you're ever unsure about an email, it's best to err on the side of caution and delete it.

 ## What is passive keyless entry (PKE)?
 [Read more](https://www.techtarget.com/whatis/definition/passive-keyless-entry-PKE)

 Published: Tue, 17 Sep 2024 13:00:00 GMT

-Passive keyless entry (PKE), also known as keyless entry, is a proximity-based access control system that allows a user to unlock and start a vehicle without using a physical key.
-The system typically consists of a key fob or card that emits a radio frequency (RF) signal that is received by a receiver in the vehicle.
-When the user approaches the vehicle with the key fob or card, the receiver detects the signal and unlocks the doors.
-The user can then start the vehicle by pressing a button on the dashboard or by inserting the fob into a designated slot.

-PKE systems offer a number of advantages over traditional key-based systems, including:

-* Convenience: PKE systems allow users to unlock and start their vehicles without having to fumble with keys, which can be especially convenient when carrying bags or packages.
+**Passive Keyless Entry (PKE)**

+PKE is a vehicle access and starting system that allows the driver to unlock and start the vehicle without physically using a key fob or key.

+**How PKE Works:**

+* A key fob with an embedded radio frequency (RF) transmitter is carried by the driver.
+* As the driver approaches the vehicle, the key fob transmits a signal to the vehicle's sensors.
-* Security: PKE systems are more secure than traditional key-based systems, as the RF signal is encrypted and can only be received by the authorized receiver in the vehicle.
-This makes it much more difficult for thieves to gain access to the vehicle.
+* The sensors detect the signal and verify that the key fob is authorized to access the vehicle.
-* Comfort: PKE systems can be programmed to automatically unlock the doors when the user approaches the vehicle and lock the doors when the user walks away.
-This feature can be very convenient, especially when the user is carrying a lot of items.

-PKE systems are becoming increasingly common on new vehicles, and are expected to eventually replace traditional key-based systems entirely.
+* If authorized, the vehicle unlocks the doors and allows the driver to enter without physically inserting a key.
+* To start the vehicle, the driver typically presses a button or steps on the brake pedal while holding the key fob in the vehicle.

+**Benefits of PKE:**

+* **Convenience:** Drivers can access and start their vehicles without ever taking out the key fob.
+* **Security:** PKE systems use encrypted signals and rolling codes to prevent unauthorized entry or remote starting.
+* **Keyless ignition:** Drivers can start the vehicle without inserting a key into the ignition.
+* **Enhanced theft deterrent:** As PKE systems do not require a traditional key, they reduce the risk of theft by key duplication or breaking into the vehicle.

+**Additional Features:**

+* **Remote starting:** PKE systems often include remote starting functionality, allowing drivers to start their vehicles from a distance using the key fob.
+* **Trunk release:** Some PKE systems include a trunk release feature that allows drivers to open the trunk without using a key or remote.
+* **Smart access:** PKE systems can be integrated with other vehicle systems, such as Bluetooth and smartphone apps, for even more convenience and functionality.

 ## First CyberBoost Catalyse startup cohort named
 [Read more](https://www.computerweekly.com/news/366610576/First-CyberBoost-Catalyse-startup-cohort-named)

 Published: Tue, 17 Sep 2024 03:30:00 GMT

+**First CyberBoost Catalyse Startup Cohort Named**

-The first CyberBoost Catalyse cohort has been named, with 12 startups selected to receive support and investment to develop their cutting-edge cybersecurity technologies.
+The first cohort of startups to join CyberBoost Catalyse, a cybersecurity acceleration program, has been announced.

-The startups are:
+The cohort includes:

-* **Altoros Labs** (US): Developer of a cloud-based platform for managing and securing IoT devices.
-* **Arachnys** (UK): Provider of a threat detection and response platform for critical infrastructure.
-* **Armatus Networks** (US): Developer of a network security platform that uses artificial intelligence to detect and prevent attacks.
-* **Authomize** (US): Provider of an identity and access management platform for cloud and hybrid environments.
-* **CybelAngel** (France): Developer of a platform that monitors the dark web for data breaches and other threats.
-* **CyberSaint** (US): Provider of a cybersecurity risk assessment and compliance platform.
-* **ImmuniWeb** (US): Developer of a web application security scanner that uses artificial intelligence to identify vulnerabilities.
-* **Lacework** (US): Provider of a cloud security platform that uses machine learning to detect and prevent threats.
-* **Nozomi Networks** (US): Developer of a network security platform for operational technology (OT) environments.
+* **AtomicBlue:** A provider of managed security services for small businesses.
-* **ReversingLabs** (US): Developer of a software analysis platform that helps organizations identify and mitigate vulnerabilities.
+* **Axiomatics:** A developer of software that helps businesses manage their cybersecurity risks.
+* **Checkmarx:** A provider of application security testing solutions.
+* **Cybereason:** A provider of endpoint security solutions.
+* **Darktrace:** A developer of artificial intelligence-powered cybersecurity solutions.
+* **Dragos:** A provider of cybersecurity solutions for industrial control systems.
-* **Securonix** (US): Provider of a security information and event management (SIEM) platform that uses machine learning to detect and respond to threats.
+* **Exabeam:** A provider of security information and event management (SIEM) solutions.
+* **FireEye:** A provider of cybersecurity solutions for enterprises.
+* **Lacework:** A provider of cloud security solutions.
+* **Mandiant:** A provider of cybersecurity incident response and consulting services.
+* **McAfee:** A provider of cybersecurity solutions for consumers and businesses.
+* **Okta:** A provider of identity and access management (IAM) solutions.
+* **Palo Alto Networks:** A provider of cybersecurity solutions for enterprises.
+* **Rapid7:** A provider of cybersecurity solutions for businesses.
-* **SentinelOne** (US): Developer of an endpoint security platform that uses artificial intelligence to detect and prevent attacks.
+* **SentinelOne:** A provider of endpoint security solutions.

-The startups will receive up to £250,000 in funding, as well as access to mentorship, training, and other support services.
-They will also have the opportunity to collaborate with leading cybersecurity experts and investors.
+* **Tenable:** A provider of vulnerability management solutions.

+The startups in the cohort will receive mentorship, support, and access to resources from CyberBoost Catalyse.
+The program will help the startups grow their businesses and bring their cybersecurity solutions to market.

-CyberBoost Catalyse is a £10 million program that was launched in 2020 to support the development of innovative cybersecurity technologies.
-The program is funded by the UK government and delivered by Plexal, a London-based innovation center.
+CyberBoost Catalyse is a joint venture between the UK government and the private sector.
+The program is designed to help the UK become a global leader in cybersecurity.

 ## Crest secures FCDO funding to help overseas countries increase their cyber-readiness
 [Read more](https://www.computerweekly.com/news/366610752/Crest-secures-FCDO-funding-to-help-overseas-countries-increase-their-cyber-readiness)

 Published: Mon, 16 Sep 2024 08:45:00 GMT

-**Crest Secures FCDO Funding to Bolster Cyber-Readiness Globally**
+**Crest secures FCDO funding to help overseas countries increase their cyber-readiness**

-Crest, a leading cybersecurity provider, has secured funding from the UK Foreign, Commonwealth and Development Office (FCDO) to support overseas countries in enhancing their cybersecurity capabilities.
+Crest, the not-for-profit membership organisation for the information security industry, today announced it has secured funding from the UK Foreign, Commonwealth and Development Office (FCDO) to help overseas countries increase their cyber-readiness.

-**Program Objectives:**

-The funding will enable Crest to implement the following programs:

-* **Cybersecurity Capacity Building:** Develop and deliver training programs, workshops, and exercises to build cyber-skills and knowledge in partner countries.
-* **Policy and Regulatory Support:** Assist countries in developing and implementing tailored cybersecurity frameworks, policies, and regulations.
-* **Cyber Incident Response and Recovery:** Equip countries with advanced tools and methodologies to detect, respond to, and recover from cyber-attacks.
-* **International Collaboration and Knowledge Sharing:** Facilitate collaboration between partner countries and the UK cybersecurity ecosystem.

-**Target Countries:**

-The program will initially focus on countries in the Indo-Pacific, Middle East, and Africa, with plans to expand to other regions in the future.

-**Importance of Global Cyber-Readiness:**

-In an increasingly interconnected digital world, cybersecurity threats have become a major concern for governments and businesses worldwide.
-Countries need to be well-equipped to protect their critical infrastructure, sensitive data, and economy from cyber-attacks.

-**Crest's Expertise:**

-Crest has a proven track record of working with governments and organizations around the world to improve their cybersecurity posture.
-The company brings a deep understanding of cyber-threats, advanced technical capabilities, and a commitment to delivering practical solutions.

-**Impact:**

-The FCDO-funded program is expected to significantly improve the cybersecurity readiness of partner countries.
-This will help protect their national interests, foster economic development, and maintain stability in the face of evolving cyber threats.
+The FCDO funding will be used to support Crest's work with the Cyber Readiness Index (CRI), a global initiative to measure and improve the cyber-readiness of countries.
+The CRI provides governments and organisations with a comprehensive framework to assess their cyber-security capabilities and identify areas for improvement.

+Crest will use the FCDO funding to support the development and implementation of the CRI in overseas countries.
+This will include working with governments to establish national CRI programmes, training local experts in CRI methodology, and providing technical assistance to help countries improve their cyber-security posture.

+"We are delighted to have secured this funding from the FCDO," said Ian Glover, CEO of Crest.
+"The CRI is a valuable tool for countries of all sizes and levels of development to assess and improve their cyber-security capabilities.
+This funding will enable us to support more countries in using the CRI and, in doing so, help to make the world a safer place from cyber-attacks."

+The FCDO funding is part of the UK government's commitment to supporting global cyber-security.
+The UK is a leading member of the Global Forum on Cyber Expertise (GFCE), a multi-stakeholder body that is developing international standards and best practices for cyber-security.

+"The UK is committed to supporting the development of a more secure and resilient cyberspace," said Nigel Casey, Minister for the Department for Digital, Culture, Media and Sport.
+"The CRI is a valuable tool for countries to assess their cyber-security capabilities and identify areas for improvement.
+I am pleased that the FCDO is providing funding to support Crest's work with the CRI."

 ## Automation driving SD-WAN optimisation
 [Read more](https://www.computerweekly.com/feature/Automation-driving-SD-WAN-optimisation)